casper-network/docs-archive/implementation/serialization-standard.rst

         },
     }

 - Module Bytes are serialized such that the first byte within the serialized buffer is ``0`` with the rest of the buffer containing the bytes present.

     - ``ModuleBytes { module_bytes: "[72 bytes]", args: 434705a38470ec2b008bb693426f47f330802f3bd63588ee275e943407649d3bab1898897ab0400d7fa09fe02ab7b7e8ea443d28069ca557e206916515a7e21d15e5be5eb46235f5 }`` will serialize to
     - ``0x0048000000420481b0d5a665c8a7678398103d4333c684461a71e9ee2a13f6e859fb6cd419ed5f8876fc6c3e12dce4385acc777edf42dcf8d8d844bf6a704e5b2446750559911a4a328d649ddd48000000434705a38470ec2b008bb693426f47f330802f3bd63588ee275e943407649d3bab1898897ab0400d7fa09fe02ab7b7e8ea443d28069ca557e206916515a7e21d15e5be5eb46235f5``

 - StoredContractByHash serializes such that the first byte within the serialized buffer is 1u8.
-This is followed by the byte representation of the remain fields.
+This is followed by the byte representation of the remaining fields.

     - ``StoredContractByHash { hash: c4c411864f7b717c27839e56f6f1ebe5da3f35ec0043f437324325d65a22afa4, entry_point: "pclphXwfYmCmdITj8hnh", args: d8b59728274edd2334ea328b3292ed15eaf9134f9a00dce31a87d9050570fb0267a4002c85f3a8384d2502733b2e46f44981df85fed5e4854200bbca313e3bca8d888a84a76a1c5b1b3d236a12401a2999d3cad003c9b9d98c92ab1850 }``
     - ``0x01c4c411864f7b717c27839e56f6f1ebe5da3f35ec0043f437324325d65a22afa41400000070636c7068587766596d436d6449546a38686e685d000000d8b59728274edd2334ea328b3292ed15eaf9134f9a00dce31a87d9050570fb0267a4002c85f3a8384d2502733b2e46f44981df85fed5e4854200bbca313e3bca8d888a84a76a1c5b1b3d236a12401a2999d3cad003c9b9d98c92ab1850``

 - StoredContractByName serializes such that the first byte within the serialized buffer is 2u8.
-This followed by the indiviual byte representation of the remaining fields.
+This is followed by the individual byte representation of the remaining fields.

     - ``StoredContractByName { name: "U5A74bSZH8abT8HqVaK9", entry_point: "gIetSxltnRDvMhWdxTqQ", args: 07beadc3da884faa17454a }``
     - ``0x0214000000553541373462535a483861625438487156614b39140000006749657453786c746e5244764d685764785471510b00000007beadc3da884faa17454a``

 - StoredVersionedContractByHash serializes such that the first byte within the serialized buffer is 3u8.
-However, the field version within the enum serializes as a Option CLValue, i.e if the value is None as shown in the example, it serializes to 0, else it serializes the inner u32 value which is described below.
+However, the field version within the enum serializes as an Option CLValue, i.e., if the value is None as shown in the example, it serializes to 0, else it serializes the inner u32 value, which is described below.

     - ``StoredVersionedContractByHash { hash: b348fdd0d0b3f66468687df93141b5924f6bb957d5893c08b60d5a78d0b9a423, version: None, entry_point: "PsLz5c7JsqT8BK8ll0kF", args: 3d0d7f193f70740386cb78b383e2e30c4f976cf3fa834bafbda4ed9dbfeb52ce1777817e8ed8868cfac6462b7cd31028aa5a7a60066db35371a2f8 }``
     - ``0x03b348fdd0d0b3f66468687df93141b5924f6bb957d5893c08b60d5a78d0b9a423001400000050734c7a3563374a73715438424b386c6c306b463b0000003d0d7f193f70740386cb78b383e2e30c4f976cf3fa834bafbda4ed9dbfeb52ce1777817e8ed8868cfac6462b7cd31028aa5a7a60066db35371a2f8``

 - StoredVersionedContractByName serializes such that the first byte within the serialized buffer is 4u8.
-The name and entry_point are serialized as a String CLValue, with the Option version field serializing to 0 if the value is None, else it serializes the inner u32 value as described below.
+The name and entry_point are serialized as a String CLValue, with the Option version field serializing to 0 if the value is None; else, it serializes the inner u32 value as described below.

     - ``StoredVersionedContractByName { name: "lWJWKdZUEudSakJzw1tn", version: Some(1632552656), entry_point: "S1cXRT3E1jyFlWBAIVQ8", args: 9975e6957ea6b07176c7d8471478fb28df9f02a61689ef58234b1a3cffaebf9f303e3ef60ae0d8 }``
     - ``0x04140000006c574a574b645a5545756453616b4a7a7731746e01d0c64e61140000005331635852543345316a79466c57424149565138270000009975e6957ea6b07176c7d8471478fb28df9f02a61689ef58234b1a3cffaebf9f303e3ef60ae0d8``